 - Weaving in and out of traffic

 The truck driver isn’t necessarily the only one at fault for a truck accident.
 A trucking company might be liable under certain circumstances.
 For instance, motor carriers must hire drivers with specialized licensing and training.
 However, the trucking industry is plagued by a nationwide driver shortage.
-Negligent companies might compensate for staffing shortages by cutting corners and hiring dangerous and unqualified drivers.
+Negligent companies in Utah might compensate for staffing shortages by cutting corners and hiring dangerous and unqualified drivers.
 In a case like that, the motor carrier could be held liable for failing to comply with state and federal regulations.

 Other parties, such as cargo loading companies, mechanics, and other drivers, could also share the blame for a jackknife accident.
 A seasoned truck accident lawyer can investigate your case so that you pursue compensation from all responsible parties.

 Legal Options for Injury Victims After Jackknife Accidents